Commodity Money, Free Banking, and Nominal Income Targeting: Lessons for Monetary Policy Reform

 46 Pages Posted: 13 Oct 2018 Last revised: 22 May 2019

 Date Written: September 21, 2018

-Some have argued that a desirable property of nominal income targeting is that it would replicate characteristics of a free banking regime.
-However, the degree to which this is true and the degree to which this is desirable depend on the properties of commodity-based monetary regimes.
+Some have argued that nominal income targeting is desirable because it would replicate characteristics of a free banking regime.
+However, the degree to which this is true and desirable depends on the properties of commodity-based monetary regimes.
 In this paper, I provide a model of commodity money.
-I find that a pure commodity money regime can only generate an efficient stationary equilibrium by divine coincidence or giving policymakers control over the supply of the commodity.
-The introduction of bank notes makes it much more likely that the economy achieves an efficient equilibrium.
+I find that a pure commodity money regime can only generate an efficient stationary equilibrium by divine coincidence or by giving policymakers control over the supply of the commodity.
+The introduction of bank notes makes it much more likely that the economy will achieve an efficient equilibrium.
 In particular, in a commodity-based system, bank notes are equivalent to call options on the commodity and the commodity holdings are equivalent to a put option on the commodity.
-If I adopt the typical assumption that there is an absence of risk-free arbitrage in equilibrium, then this implies that both bank notes and the commodity will have an expected rate of return equal to the risk-free rate.
+Assuming that there is no risk-free arbitrage in equilibrium, then both bank notes and the commodity will have an expected rate of return equal to the risk-free rate.
 If the risk-free rate is equal to the rate of time preference, then this commodity regime is efficient.
-A free banking system would therefore not only minimize deviations between the supply and demand for money, but also (potentially) implement the Friedman Rule.
-I use this result to discuss monetary reform.
-I argue that both market-based and more conventional nominal income targeting regimes are unlikely to replicate both features of a free banking system unless the nominal income target has a deflationary bias.
+A free banking system would therefore not only minimize deviations between the supply and demand for money, but it would also (potentially) implement the Friedman rule.
+Both market-based and more conventional nominal income targeting regimes are unlikely to replicate both features of a free banking system unless the nominal income target has a deflationary bias.

 Keywords: Commodity Money, Free Banking, Nominal Income Targeting, Friedman Rule, Market-Based Monetary Policy, Asset Pricing

 JEL Classification: E42, E58

 Suggested Citation: Suggested Citation